arviz-devs/arviz/GOVERNANCE.md

 ### Council Decision Making Process
 By and large we expect the decisions in ArviZ to be made _ad hoc_ and require little formal coordination and with the community at large.
-However, for controversial proposals and new core contributors the council may need to intervene to make the final decision in a group vote.
+However, for controversial proposals and new Core Contributors the council may need to intervene to make the final decision in a group vote.

 #### Call for a vote